 Big Hefty Silver Dollars, Struck at Five Different Mints

 Each Morgan Silver Dollar is struck in 26.73 grams of silver and is 38.1 mm in diameter.
 The coins have a reeded edge.
 The coins were struck at Philadelphia, New Orleans, Carson City, Denver and San Francisco Mints.

 The Carson City Mint struck Morgan Silver Dollars between 1878 and 1893.
-Less than 2% of all Morgan Silver Dollars produced were struck at Carson City!
-This 1881 Carson City Mint Silver Dollar is a great tribute to the craftsmen at the mint.
-Only 296,000 silver dollars were struck that year, making it the second lowest mintage of all the Carson City Dollars, and one of the lowest mintages of all Morgans.
+Less than 2% of all Morgan Silver Dollars were struck in Carson City!
+Produced in the second to last year Morgan Silver Dollars were struck in Carson City, this1892 silver dollar is a great tribute to the craftsmen at the mint.
 It's a superior example and displays the coveted "CC" mintmark on the reverse under the eagle.
+Fewer than 1.4 million were struck.
+It's one of the tougher dates in the entire Morgan Silver Dollar series.
 Each year these "Comstock Lode" Morgans get harder and harder to find, so snap this one up now.

 This example is in Very Fine (VF) condition, showing much of the hair lines from the top of the forehead to Miss Liberty's ear.
 The feathers on the eagle's breast are worn.

 Your Morgan Silver Dollar comes in a numismatic flip and includes a certificate of authenticity.

 |Mint Name||Carson City - CC|

 |Coin Weight||26.73 Grams - g|